SahilAggarwal2004/react-text-to-speech/website/docs/usage/useSpeech.md

 ## Multiple Instance Usage

-The `preserveUtteranceQueue` prop, available in both `useSpeech` hook and `<Speech>` component, facilitates handling multiple speech instances simultaneously.\
+The `preserveUtteranceQueue` prop, available in both `useSpeech` hook and `<Speech>` component, facilitates handling multiple speech instances conveniently.\
 If set to `false`, any currently speaking speech utterance will be stopped immediately upon initiating a new utterance.
 The new utterance will be spoken without waiting for the previous one to finish.\
 If set to `true`, new speech utterances will be added to a queue.
 They will be spoken once the previous speech instances are completed.
 This allows for sequential delivery of speech content, maintaining order and avoiding overlapping utterances.